scieloorg/scielo-manager/docs/dev/attempt-status-api.rst

 :Available data:

-{"attempt": "/api/v1/attempts/2/", "accomplished": "upload"}

-attempt
-  The resource of the related attempt in the API.

-accomplished
+phase
+  A string containg a phase from the submission process.

+is_accomplished
-  A string containing the change status.
+  A boolean value to update the status.

-created_at
+changed_at
-  Date when the status was registered.
+  Date when the status was registered and/or changed.

-Register a status to an existing attempt
+Updating a status to an existing attempt
 ----------------------------------------

 Request::

-  POST /api/v1/attempt_status
+  POST /api/v1/attempt_status/{:id}/

 warning::